-The Radiation Safety Office of the Environment, Health and Safety (EHS) Program at the Frederick National Laboratory (FNL) administers a comprehensive radiation safety program that satisfies the Nuclear Regulatory Commission (NRC) as well as FNL operational requirements.
-Although compliance issues command a great deal of emphasis, the basic philosophy of the FNL is to provide a safe working environment for all individuals using radioactive materials and/or radiation producing machines.
+The Radiation Safety Office of the Environment, Health and Safety (EHS) Program at the NCI Campus at Frederick administers a comprehensive radiation safety program that satisfies the Nuclear Regulatory Commission (NRC) as well as operational requirements.
+Although compliance issues command a great deal of emphasis, the basic philosophy of the NCI Campus at Frederick is to provide a safe working environment for all individuals using radioactive materials and/or radiation producing machines.

 The Radiation Safety Office provides training courses dealing with health physics as well as site-specific radiation safety issues.
 In addition, our bioassay program, exposure monitoring program, laboratory survey effort, and inventory control procedures are all designed and executed to ensure that our commitments to individual safety are met.